JeremyKimotho/Ray_Tracing/README.md

-# Virtual Orrery
+# Ray Tracing Intro
-#### An orrery of the solar system, 23/12/2021
+#### An intro to the concept of lighting and shading using ray tracing, 23/12/2021
 #### By **Jeremy Kimotho**
 ## Description
-This is a virtual orrery of the solar system with the earth, sun, moon and rest of the solar system yet to come.
-The rotation of the earth about its axis (axial rotation) and the rotation of the planets around the sun (orbital rotation) is able to be paused and resumed.
+My introduction to lighting scenes using the concept of ray tracing.
+The scenes are shaded and the reflections are calculated using ray tracing concept.
 ## Setup/Installation Requirements
-* Make sure you have all the cmake pre-reqs
+* cmake -H -Bbuild.
-* Create a build folder wih the command cmake -H -Bbuild.
+* cd build
-* Enter the build folder
+* ./453-raytracing
-* Run ./453-skeleton
+* easy-to-understand
-## Technologies Used
+* format
-Created using primarily C++.
-Information displayed to user is using imGui.
+{Leave nothing to chance!
+You want it to be easy for potential users, employers and collaborators to run your app.
+Do I need to run a server?
+Do I need to install any dependencies?
+How should I set up my databases?
+Is there other code this app depends on?}
 ## Support and contact details
-Email me at projectsjeremy1000 (at) gmail.com for any questions/comments.
+Questions and comments to projectsjeremy1000 (at) gmail.com